ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 At a high level, the in-memory data structures store a collection of chains, each rooted at the highest finalized block.
 Each chain consists of a map from heights to blocks.
-Chains are stored using an ordered map from difficulty to chains, so that the map ordering is the ordering of best to worst chains.
+Chains are stored using an ordered map from cumulative work to chains, so that the map ordering is the ordering of best to worst chains.

 ### The `Chain` type